DataDog/documentation/content/en/monitors/monitor_types/composite.md

 Composite monitors combine individual monitors into one monitor to define more specific alert conditions.

-Choose existing monitors to create a composite monitor, for example monitor `a` and monitor `b`.
-Then set a trigger condition using boolean operators (e.g. `a && b`).
-The composite monitor triggers when the individual monitors simultaneously have values that cause the composite's trigger condition to be true.
+Choose existing monitors to create a composite monitor, for example monitor `A` and monitor `B`.
+Then set a trigger condition using boolean operators such as `A && B`.
+The composite monitor triggers when the individual monitors simultaneously have values that cause the composite monitor's trigger condition to be true.

 For configuration purposes, a composite monitor is independent of its constituent monitors.
 The notification policy of a composite monitor can be modified without affecting the policies of its constituent monitors, and vice versa.
 Furthermore, deleting a composite monitor does not delete the constituent monitors.
 A composite monitor does not own other monitors, it only uses their results.
 Also, many composite monitors may reference the same individual monitor.